 Dean knew reconnecting would come with challenges.
 “I vowed to listen,” says Dean, “which was not easy to do, but transformation has occurred, I think, as a result of that.”

 Dean’s reunion and relationship with his brother is the subject of his new play, #RIFT.
-Presented by Luna Stage, the project will be a monthslong theatrical experience in three parts.
+Presented by Luna Stage in West Orange, the project will be a monthslong theatrical experience in three parts.
 The first part, beginning April 9, will be a durational play delivered via text message for free.
 (Audiences can sign up through April 23, while space is available.
-Patrons will be grouped into cohorts so those who register past April 9 will still receive the same experience.)
+Patrons will be grouped into cohorts so that those who register past April 9 will still receive the same experience.)

 Roughly twice a week, audience members will receive real correspondence between the brothers, including photos of handwritten letters as well as screenshots of text conversations and emails.
-Some messages will be recordings of Dean’s voice, who sometimes used his “dramatic toolkit” and reimagined phone conversations with his brother.
+Some messages will be recordings of Dean’s voice; he sometimes used his “dramatic toolkit” and reimagined phone conversations with his brother.
 A dramaturg will act as a concierge, guiding the audience’s experience.

 “That’s the experiment,” he adds.
 “We’re blending different literary forms together and seeing what that whole experience yields.”